Main Survey Data Collection

 - To the right of the survey name should be be a drop down arrow, select that and a menu should appear with some flight info, elect the pen and line icon to change the parameters.
 See parameters in the next sections.

-Flight parameters (works on M300)
+Flight parameters

 - First, scroll to the bottom and select ‘Advanced Settings’